 At the time of inspection, the full complement of staff were not in place.
-There were 2.5 whole time equivalent staff vacancies.
-Recruitment for these positions was underway.
+There were two and a half whole time equivalent staff vacancies.
+Recruitment for these positions was underway and reportedly in the final stages for two of the positions.
 The vacancies were being covered by a small number of regular relief and agency staff.
 This provided some consistency of care but there remained the potential for a negative impact in terms of consistency of care and implementation of arrangements for restrictive practices.

 All staff had received appropriate training specific to residents' need.
 Training provided included safeguarding and managing challenging behaviour.
 The provider had developed a training programme specific for restrictive practices which focused on reducing or eliminating restrictive practices.
-However, only two of the staff team had completed that training at the time of inspection.
-In addition, there were a small number of staff overdue to attend refresher training in the management of challenging behaviour.
-Suitable staff supervision arrangements were in place to ensure that the care staff provided used the least possible restrictive practices for the shortest duration, in accordance with best practice.
+However, only a small number of the staff team had completed that training at the time of inspection.
+Suitable staff supervision arrangements were in place to ensure that staff used the least possible restrictive practices for the shortest duration, in accordance with best practice.